 Visit the BCRM

-The BCRM holds regular open evenings between.
-Specialist fertility nurses, Doctors, Embryologists and Theatre nurses, will be available to talk to you free of charge.
-Open evenings are a great opportunity for you to meet the learn more about what the treatment as well as have a fa tour of the centre.
-You will also be the opportunity to discuss fertility treatment with a free mini consultation.
+The BCRM holds regular open evenings where Specialist fertility nurses, Doctors, Embryologists and Theatre nurses, will be available to talk to you free of charge.
+Open evenings are a great opportunity for you to meet the team and learn more about possible treatment as well as have a tour of the centre.
+You will also have the opportunity to discuss fertility treatment with a free mini consultation.

 The BCRM open evenings are popular and you are most welcome to attend alone or with a friend.
 Please contact the BCRM to book a slot by emailing info@BCRM.org.uk or ringing 0117 414 6888.

 How to get started